 What are the mechanisms to promote knowledge and awareness of the students on SDGs?

-METHODS
+2. METHODOLOGY

 This study employed a quantitative research design—the research questions aimed at determining the knowledge and awareness of SDGs.
 The participants in this study were 205 tertiary students enrolled in the BSE and BEEd programs in ASC.
 Several methods for data collection were used.
 The researchers utilized a questionnaire to determine the level of knowledge, awareness, mechanisms, and sources in promoting SDGs.
 The questionnaire was the main instrument used in the study.
 The study was conducted during the First Semester, School Year 2024-2025.
 The survey results were substantiated with individual semi-structured interviews with the selected students to explore insight into SDGs and promoting SDGs.
 Data were consolidated and tabulated, and analysis was systematically done.
 Weighted mean was computed on the knowledge and awareness of SDGs using a 5- point Likert scale as follows: